 - In-house - organisations can provide in-house training at Level 1.
 The training must follow the Newcastle Safeguarding Adults Board Learning and Development Competency Framework.
 If you currently deliver Level 1 training in-house, you can contact the Safeguarding Adults Learning and Development Officer who can support you to ensure the training meets the required competencies.

-Training beyond Basic Awareness (Level 1) should be accessed via the multi-agency training programme.
+Training beyond Basic Awareness (Level 1) should be accessed via the Newcastle Adults Safeguarding Board Training Programme 2020 – 2021.
 These courses include:

 - Responding to Abuse (Level 2);

 - Role of the Designated Safeguarding Adult Manager (Level 3);